Practice Areas

 We can also defend those accused of acting in bad faith or breaching fiduciary duty.

 Our firm strives to educate and empower you to make informed decisions that safeguard your family’s legacy.
-You can rely on us to be your trusted, experienced partner in this journey.
-To schedule an appointment, please call 412-407-2816 or contact us online.
+You can rely on us as your trusted, experienced partner on this probate journey.
+To schedule an appointment, please call 724-940-0100 or contact us online.